yaky-dev/simple-synapse-admin/README.md

 ## Source and privacy

-Synapse Admin is a single HTML page, less than 500 lines of uncompressed and readable code.
+Simple Synapse Admin is a single HTML page, less than 500 lines of uncompressed and readable code.
 It runs in the browser and only communicates to the Admin API of the specified homeserver, using the [Fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API/Using_Fetch).
 Credentials can be optionally saved to local storage, which resides on your machine.

 ## Running locally